 - Mrs C Williams – KS1 Lead

-Mrs Flannigan and her team are responsible for the day to day running of this service.
+Mr Nocera and his team are responsible for the day to day running of this service.
 Their roles are to:

 - Be the first point of contact for parents/carers who may wish to discuss any issues over and above general class teacher questions